I've heard about antibody testing for COVID-19. What is antibody testing? Is it the same as testing to diagnose COVID-19?

 How can diagnostic and antibody testing help reduce the spread of COVID-19?

-When more COVID-19 diagnostic tests are available, people who test positive and have symptoms can get care earlier.
+With COVID-19 diagnostic testing, people who test positive and have symptoms can get care earlier.
 Contacts can be traced and self-isolation or quarantine started sooner to help stop the spread of the virus.

 But no COVID-19 test is 100% accurate.
-It's possible to test negative yet actually be infected (false-negative result).
-So it's vital to continue to follow COVID-19 guidelines from the Centers for Disease Control and Prevention, such as social distancing, until further notice.
+It's possible to test negative yet actually be infected (false-negative result) or to test positive and not be infected (false-positive result).
+So it's vital to continue to follow COVID-19 guidelines from the Centers for Disease Control and Prevention, such as social distancing and wearing a mask when appropriate, until further notice.

 William F. Marshall, III M.D.